Calimerico/javamentor/SOLID.md

  }
  ```

- And finally responsibility of HtmlParser is just to parse concerts(it does n't care about validation or writing into the file)
+ And finally responsibility of HtmlParser is just to parse concerts(it doesn't care about validation or writing into the file)

  Now our program looks much better: